jmelis/nzbmatrix-imdb/README.md

 Details
 -------

 This extension modifies the NZBMatrix interface to include IMDb information.
-It adds to all IMDb links the IMDb rating.
-It also enhances the Cover View and the List View by adding the following information to every element that has an IMDb link:

-- Rating
-- Director
-- Actors
-- Plot

-If the Grid View is selected, the mouseover banner will display:
+It features an options page to enable and disable IMDb fields depending on the selected view.
+It's also possible to reorder the fields by dragging and dropping the rows.

+This extension acts on:

+- Every link with an IMDb url
-- Rating
+- Cover View
-- Director
+- List View
-- Actors
+- Grid View

 To retrieve IMDb information, this extension uses [The IMDb API v2.0 by Brian Fritz](http://www.imdbapi.com/).